ridiculoys/ridiculoys/README.md

 - 🔭 I also went to Singapore last August to November 2022 to work with [Singapore Management University](https://scis.smu.edu.sg/people/staff/research-staffvisitor).
 I was under a research internship called the Google exploreCS Research 2022.
 My research areas were Artificial Intelligence & Data Science.

-- 🌱 I’m currently interested in **artificial intelligence, web development, and cybersecurity.**
+- 🌱 I’m currently interested in **artificial intelligence, cloud technology, web development, and cybersecurity.**

 - 📫 You can reach me at **lltalip@up.edu.ph**